Deducteam/lambdapi/docs/commands.rst

    type λ p, `∀ x, p; // quantifiers can be written as such type λ p, `f x, p; // works as well if f is any symbol

+When declared as notations, identifiers then must be used at correct places and as such cannot make valid terms on thier own anymore.
+To reaccess the value of the identifier without the notation properties, wrap it in parentheses.

 ``builtin``
 ---------------